 - Interfaces: Shows details of the configured interfaces, such as status, bits received, and bits transmitted.

 - VPN: Shows the details of connected VPN tunnels.

-The second area of the panel give details of connected RED devices, Wireless APs, Connected remote users and total Live users.
+The second area of the panel gives details of connected RED devices, Wireless APs, Connected remote users, and total Live users.

-Shows the number of RED tunnels established followed by the total number configured.
-For example 1/4.
-Clicking on the widget shows a list of RED tunnels.
+Shows the number of RED tunnels established, followed by the total number configured.
+For example, 1/4.
+Clicking the widget shows a list of RED tunnels.

-Shows the number of active access points (AP) followed by the total number of access points configured.
-For example 2/3.
-Pending access points, if any, will be shown separately in a bracket in red color.
+Shows the number of active access points, followed by the total number of access points configured.
+For example, 2/3.
+Pending access points, if any, are shown separately in a bracket in red color.
 Clicking the widget redirects to the Access points page.